eea/volto-eea-design-system/website/docs/webdev/md_components/page_header_components/usage_markdown.md

 ### When not to use

-- page header is not used for homepage of the website
+- the page header is not used for the homepage of the website